 Despite our best efforts and the millions spent by the United States and other democracies in counter-narcotics funding, the drug crisis is at an all-time high in Afghanistan.
 Opium cultivation continues to spike, year after year, and heroin production accounts for approximately $3 billion, or 15 percent of the Afghan GDP.

 Still, amid all the dispiriting headlines, there remains cause for cautious optimism, given the major policy shift in Washington toward treating Islamic narcoterrorists as we would Mafia bosses, targeting them for arrest and extradition to face justice in the U.S. federal court system, rather than, as the CIA often did, allowing them to continue their drug-trafficking operations as long as they were willing to work for us as classified intel sources.

 Douglas Century, a Tablet contributing editor, is the author of Barney Ross: the Life of A Jewish Fighter.
 His latest book, The Dark Art: My Undercover Life Inside the World’s Most Dangerous Narcoterror Organizations, coauthored with former DEA Special Agent, Edward Follis, from which parts of this article are excerpted, is out this week from Gotham Books.

-Douglas Century is the author of Street Kingdom: Five Years Inside the Franklin Avenue Posse and co-author of the New York Times best-seller Takedown: The Fall of the Last Mafia Empire.
-He also wrote Barney Ross: The Life of Jewish Fighter, a biography in the Nextbook Press Jewish Encounters book series.
+Douglas Century is the author and coauthor of numerous bestselling books including Hunting El Chapo, Takedown, Under and Alone, Brotherhood of Warriors and Barney Ross: The Life of a Jewish Fighter, a biography in the Nextbook Press Jewish Encounters book series.